GautamSharma11/Emotion_detection/README.md

     - Ensure that each image has dimensions of 227x227 pixels.

 5. Training and testing the model:
-    - ipynb file contains code for both training and testing the mo
+    - ipynb file contains code for both training and testing the model.
+    - the model can be loaded as well.
+My trained model is provided as well.